 Laundry Rooms are located in each residence building.
-All machines use laundry cards; the machine to add money to your laundry card is located in the south foyer of Elmsley Hall and accepts credit and debit cards.
-If you lose your laundry card, email SMC.residence@utoronto.ca to request a replacement.
+All machines use laundry cards; the machine to add money to your laundry card can be found in the south foyer of Elmsley Hall, Queen's Park, Sorbara Hall and Loretto lower level.
+They accept credit and debit cards.
+If you lose your laundry card, email smc.residence@utoronto.ca to request a replacement.